 18. Avoid the extended warranty.
 Generally, if something is going to go wrong with your new appliances, it’s going to happen under the original manufacturer’s warranty period – not during the extended warranty period.
 But if you are still unsure, try applying this extended warranty litmus test.

 19. Turn that old appliance in to your utility company.
-You can help defray the cost of your new refrigerator by taking advantage of utility company rebates for old refrigerators in good working order.
+You can often help defray the cost of your new refrigerator by taking advantage of utility company rebates for old refrigerators in good working order.

 So that’s it; the more of these tips you use, the bigger your appliance savings will be.
 In fact, you can get a significant multiplier effect if you use enough of these tips.